-- parallel to the ground. - 7.1.6 Place right foot on undepressed accelerator pedal, with the heel as far forwards as allowable.
-The distance from the centre line of the machine should be noted. - 7.1.7 Place left foot at equal distance from centre line of machine as the right leg is from centre line.
-Place foot flat on footwell. - 7.1.8 Apply lower leg and thigh weights. - 7.1.9 Tilt the back pan forwards to the end stop and draw the machine away from the seat-back. - 7.1.10 Allow the machine to slide back until it is stopped by contacting the seat back. - 7.1.11 Apply a 10kg load twice to the back and pan assembly positioned at the intersection of the hip angle intersection to a point just above the thigh bar housing. - 7.1.12 Return the machine back to the seat back. - 7.1.13 Install the right and left buttock weights. - 7.1.14 Apply the torso weights alternately left and right. - 7.1.15 Tilt the machine back forwards to the end stop and rock the pan by 5 degrees either side of the vertical.
+- 6.1.15 Tilt the machine back forwards to a vertical position and while holding the T-bar rock the pan by 5 degrees either side of the vertical.
 The feet are NOT to be restrained during the rocking.
-After rocking the T-bar should be parallel to the ground. - 7.1.16 Reposition the feet by lifting the leg and then lowering the leg so that the heel contacts the floor and the sole lies on the undepressed accelerator pedal. - 7.1.17 Return the machine back to the seat back. - 7.1.18 Check the lateral spirit level and if necessary apply a lateral force to the top of the machine back, sufficient to level the seat pan of the machine. - 7.1.19 Adjust the seat back angle to the angle determined in 7.1.1, measured using the spirit level and torso angle gauge of the H-point machine.
+After rocking the T-bar should be parallel to the ground. - Reposition the feet by lifting the leg and then lowering the leg so that the heel contacts the floor and the sole lies on the undepressed accelerator pedal. - 6.1.17 Holding the T-bar to prevent the H-Point machine from sliding forward on the seat cushion, return the machine back to the seat back. - 6.1.18 Check the lateral spirit level and if necessary apply a lateral force to the top of the machine back, sufficient to level the seat pan of the machine. - Adjust the seat back angle to the angle determined in 6.1.1, measured using the spirit level and torso angle gauge of the H-point machine.
 Ensure that the torso remains in contact with the seat back at all times.
-Ensure that the machine pan remains level at all times. - 7.1.20 Measure and record in the test details the position of the H-point relative to some easily identifiable part of the vehicle structure
+Ensure that the machine pan remains level at all times. - 6.1.20 Measure and record in the test details the position of the H-point relative to some easily identifiable part of the vehicle structure

-7.2 Determine the H-point of the Passenger's Seat
+6.2 Determine the H-point of the Passenger's Seat